Leading smart city, Rotterdam

 With around 650.000 inhabitants Rotterdam is the second largest city in the Netherlands.
 It is famous for its varied architectural landscape including skyscrapers.
 With home to Europe’s largest port and extensive distribution system including rail, roads, and waterways it is also known as “Gateway to Europe”.

 Creating a sustainable urban environment in this city is challenging.
-Entrepreneurship and embracing innovative technology ae recognized as one of the key success factors.
+Entrepreneurship and embracing innovative technology are recognized as one of the key success factors.
 Rotterdam therefore aims to become the world’s leading smart city, focusing on digitalisation, gaining data, and using it to optimise processes.
 Located in the middle of the river delta, Rotterdam is well aware of the necessity to focus on climate adaptation.
 Now, Rotterdam is globally a front runner in the resilient city program and home to the Global Centre of Excellence on climate adaptation.

 One of the steps to make Rotterdam a smart and resilient city was the development of a Digital Twin of the city.
 One of the focus points of this Digital Twin was to develop a decision-support tool for urban planning.
 To be used by policy makers to monitor measures and quantify the effects on climate resilience.